bhumikasen77/Campus-Skill-Exchange-Portal/README.md

 3. Searches for skills added by other users
 4. Sends a request to learn a skill
 5. Receiver can accept or reject the request
+6. Users can chat like Can we Meet in Library this morning?
 ---

 ## 🗄 Database Tables